abiswas-odu/Disco/README.md

 #### Parameters for simplifying an overlap graph ####
 # You can run graph simplification using different settings below on the same assembly graph without re-doing graph construction.

-# Parameters for Omega output
+# Parameters for Disco output

 # Print contigs or not.
 Options are "false" (default) or "true".
 Printing takes a non-trivial amount of wall-clock time.
 PrintContigs = true